 - The Report It!
-Hotline (1-888-270-5934) is a confidential toll-free number which is available seven days a week, 24 hours a day for associates to make anonymous reports.
+Hotline (1-888-270-5934) is a confidential tollfree number which is available seven days a week, 24 hours a day for associates to make anonymous reports in confidence.
 All calls are answered by trained professionals, and callers are given the option of speaking English or Spanish. - The Report It!
-Website is available seven days a week, 24 hours a day for associates to submit reports anonymously.

-- The Raise the Red Flag online referral form is an internal resource for associates to immediately refer potentially suspicious activity or behavior within the same business day it is identified as potentially suspicious.
-Associates are encouraged to notify their manager after making a referral of potentially suspicious activity. - Contact the HR Connect Team via Help or at 1-877-562-8383. - Directly to the Associate Conduct Officer (1-800-846-6641) - Directly to the Ethics Program Manager (205-264-7299) - Anonymously through the mail by addressing a letter to: Associate Conduct Officer Regions Bank Post Office Box 11007 Birmingham, Alabama 35288 Internal Mailcode ALBH30308B
+Website is available seven days a week, 24 hours a day for associates to submit reports in confidence. - The Raise the Red Flag online referral form is an internal resource for associates to immediately refer potentially suspicious activity or behavior within the same business day it is identified as potentially suspicious. - Contact the HR Connect Team via HR Connect Messaging or at 1-877-562-8383. - Directly to the Associate Conduct Officer (1-800-846-6641) - Directly to the Ethics Program Manager (205-264-7299) - Anonymously through the mail by addressing a letter to: Associate Conduct Officer Regions Bank Post Office Box 11007 Birmingham, Alabama 35288 Internal Mailcode ALBH30308B